Morse sequences on stacks and flooding sequences: Computing a flooding sequence

 The purpose of maximal, minimal, and min/max sequences is to try to minimize the number of critical simplexes.
 This problem is, in general, NP-hard \cite{Jos06}.
 Therefore, these sequences do not, in general, yield optimal results.
-Note also that differences may exist between these three types of sequences, see \cite{fugacci2019computing} and \cite{Bertrand2023MorseSequences} for examples which illustrate this fact.
+Note also that different numbers of critical simplexes may be obtained by these three types of sequences, see Figure 11 of \cite{fugacci2019computing} and Figure 4 of \cite{Bertrand2023MorseSequences} for examples which illustrate this fact.

 The computational models of increasing and decreasing schemes are classical models for extracting gradient vector fields, see \cite{Ben14}, \cite{Mro09}, \cite{Har14}, \cite{fugacci2019computing}.
 Also the interleaved model is introduced in \cite{fugacci2019computing}.
 A distinctive feature of our approach is the use of these schemes to compute Morse sequences.
 A Morse sequence on a complex $K$ not only defines a gradient vector field on $K$, but also provides a specific structure on $K$.